For over 30 years, GBTS has completed a large number of commercial real estate due diligence projects. These have included:

 Our technical experts collect site samples and conduct lab tests to identify any contaminants in the soil, surface, or groundwater.

 With years of experience and knowledge, GBTS tailors each Phase II Site Investigation to achieve the best results in the least amount of time and money.
-We follow relevant field screening and analytical methodologies and creates detailed chemical testing and sampling programs in accordance with ASTM Standards.
+We follow relevant field screening and analytical methodologies and create detailed chemical testing and sampling programs in accordance with ASTM Standards.

 Assessment/Remediation Services